Bringing Tangrams into the 21st Century

 And, although either side of the cards can be played (the one with the solution showing, or the one without), all players see that same image, so they all have the same advantage or handicap as they rush to be first in their mad quest to solve the puzzle.

 Yeah, and if you want to play the game solo, with you or your child sitting alone solving the various images, you can do that, too.
-It's a much quieter and subdued, if not tranquil, approach to the game, but if you play it this way, you should probably scratch off the word "Fury" from the box...
+It's a much quieter and subdued, if not tranquil, approach to the game, but if you play it that way, you should probably scratch off the word "Fury" from the box...

 Email Address: firstname.lastname@example.org